-At Liberty Real Estate we believe it’s incredibly important for all Georgia landlords to understand the laws.
+At Liberty Real Estate, we believe it’s incredibly important for all Georgia landlords to understand landlord-tenant laws, as this knowledge is key to maintaining a healthy landlord-tenant relationship and staying compliant.
 The following is a basic overview of everything you should know as a landlord.

 Required Disclosures in the state of Georgia

-Georgia requires that landlords make the following disclosures to tenants.
+Georgia laws requires that landlords make the following disclosures to renters within a reasonable amount of time.

 Tenants’ Rights & Responsibilities in Georgia